dorkamotorka/ROS_bno055/README.md

 * **~/temperature** (sensor\_msgs/Temperature) -- temperature data
 * **~/gravity** (ros\_bno055/Gravity) -- gravity data

+## Calibration
+Follow the next steps to properly calibrate the unit:
+* Set the **calibration_profile** parameter in launch file to true
+* For operation modes **Compass, M4G, NDOF, NDOF_FMC_OFF** make some random movements(for example: write the number '8' with the unit), until the program indicates fully calibrated state
+* Modify the calibration profile accordingly, this will speedup the Calibration process on start

 ## Usage notes
-Self calibration of the sensor currently only works for **imu, ndof and ndof_fmc** operation modes, therefore any other cannot be used.
+Self calibration of the sensor usually takes a long time and sometimes fails to do so for some operation modes.
 This is under progress and will be updated.

 For more information checkout the sensor data sheet: https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bno055-ds000.pdf